Investigating $R_D$ and $R_{D^*}$ anomalies in a Left-Right model with an Inverse Seesaw: Numerical results and analysis

 This expression clearly shows that enhancing the values of $R_{D^*}$ to be in the range of the given experimental results, while keeping the limit $ -1\lsim g_S^{LL} \lsim 1$ in mind is possible for a range of negative values of $g_S^{LL}$ as can be seen from the left plot in Fig.\ref{RegsLL}.
-However, as can be remarked from the right plot in Fig.\ref{RegsLL}, these negative values reduce $R_D$ below their allowed $2\sigma$ range of the experimental results shown by the horizontal orange and blue lines in the plot.
+However, as can be remarked from the right plot in Fig.\ref{RegsLL}, these negative values reduce $R_D$ below their allowed $2\sigma$ region of the experimental results shown by the shaded green region in the plot.
 Clearly, we deduce that the phase $\alpha$ of the mixing matrix $V^R_{CKM}$ is crucial to solve the concerned anomalies for the processes under consideration.